riscv-steel/riscv-steel/docs/source/examples/helloworld.md

     python3 -m pip install pyserial
     ```

-- Open a PySerial terminal
+- Open a serial terminal

     With PySerial, a serial terminal can be opened by running: